 Quality is vital to your software.
 The cost of fixing defects, as measured over time, increases exponentially from something that is virtually next to nothing when caught during coding to something that could kill your company if it reaches a general marketplace and has serious implications.
 Finding bugs by QA inspection is costly, maddening, and inefficient.
-Use of appropriate automated testing, both triggered and scheduled, is the way to efficiently bake quality into your code from the start, keeping costs low, quality high, and freeing your QA team to actually act in a quality assurance role, not just a
+Use of appropriate automated testing, both triggered and scheduled, is the way to efficiently bake quality into your code from the start, keeping costs low, quality high, and freeing your QA team to actually act in a quality assurance role, not just a quality control role.

 One sure fire way to plan to lose customers is to have them find defects in your software for you.
 You probably have your hands full just producing, packaging, and selling your software.
 Schedule pressures are always felt the hardest in more traditional shops that use their QA staff to find the latent defects in the code, as everyone is anxious to take the code and “Ship It!”
 That pressure can result in defects not found, regressions in functionality from things that used to work, and late projects.
 The problem is that defects are tough to find and costly to fix.

 And the cost to fix a defect just gets more and more expensive the later that you find it: